KevinAst/MyWeb/FireWithin/Memorization.md

 M{ memorizeVerse({
   ref:   `php.4.8`,
   label: `Philippians 4:8 (ChristianLiving)`,
+  context: `Paul's parting instruction to the Church at Philippi`,
   text: {
     NIV:  `Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.`,
     ESV:  `Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.`,